git/git.github.io/rev_news/drafts/edition-94.md

   (aka `git linearize`) tool.
 Article and tool by Gustav Westling.  ☺
     * [Git Rev News Edition #24](https://git.github.io/rev_news/2017/02/22/edition-24/)
       mentions in passing the <s>[git-sham](https://bitbucket.org/tpettersen/git-sham)</s> tool,
-      with which you can make it so that subsequent commits have SHA-1 identifiers beginning with subsequent numbers - but the tool no longer exists at provided URL.
+      which can be used to produce subsequent commits with SHA-1 identifiers beginning with subsequent numbers - but the tool doesn't seem to exist anymore at its original URL.

 <!---